-Setting aside the issues of strategic behavior for now, i first ask a simpler question: given a fixed9 signal (or equivalently, a fixed garbling), or a fixed experiment, what are all the posterior distributions that can be induced?
-At this point i can make an important connection with the cheap talk and communication literature.
-Blume, Board and Kawamura (2007) discuss a model of cheap talk where the signal sent by the sender is subject to random error - with a small probability the message observed by the receiver is not the message sent by the sender, but rather, a message sent from some other distribution that does not depend on the sender's type or the message chosen. i make this connection to note that choosing an information structure that will be subjected to a fixed, non-strategically-chosen garbling is exactly equivalent to choosing a random signal that will be subject to noise.
-Thus, our model subsumes a model on Bayesian persuasion with noisy communication, similar to those studied by Le Treust and Tomala (2018) and Tsakas and Tsakas (2018).
+Setting aside the issues of strategic behavior for now, I first ask a simpler question: given a fixed signal (or equivalently, a fixed garbling), or a fixed experiment, what are all the posterior distributions that can be induced?
+The problem narrowed thus, an important connection with the cheap talk and communication literature can be made.
+Blume, Board and Kawamura (2007) discuss a model of cheap talk where the signal sent by the sender is subject to random error - with a small probability the message observed by the receiver is not the message sent by the sender, but rather, a message sent from some other distribution that does not depend on the sender's type or the message chosen.
+I make this connection to note that choosing an information structure that will be subjected to a fixed, non-strategically-chosen garbling is exactly equivalent to choosing a random signal that will be subject to noise.
+Thus, this model subsumes a model on Bayesian persuasion with noisy communication, similar to those studied by Le Treust and Tomala (2019) and Tsakas and Tsakas (2021).